Skip Ribbon Commands

 Mayo Clinic Laboratories

-Reference values have not been established for patients<18 or >83 years of age.
+Reference values have not been established for patients <18 years

 Interpretation